pkhuong/pkhuong.github.io/source/_posts/2022-01-23-low-write-and-space-amplification-for-everyone.markdown

 LSMs proponent might model accesses to \\(10\%\\) of the data set as "free," but I think everyone can agree that's not really the case.

-We probably want to structure the buffer like a size-tiered level: each level has at most one entry for each page, except for the
+We probably want to structure the buffer like a size-tiered layer: each layer has at most one entry for each page, except for the
 \\(L_0\\) log, which is fully time-ordered.
 When the \\(L_0\\) log grows to \\(1\%\\) of the dataset size, it's shuffled to create a new intermediate log in \\(L_1\\).
 When we have \\(10\\) such \\(L_1\\) logs, we can flush them to the final base log.

-Size-tiered promotions cost us very little write amplification (\\(1\\) per level), so we're still doing great on that front.
-In fact, we can add more levels to increase the growth factor from
+Size-tiered promotions cost us very little write amplification (\\(1\\) per layer), so we're still doing great on that front.
+In fact, we can add more layers to increase the growth factor from
 \\(L_0\\) to the total data set size.
 However, given the size of our values, the benefits aren't as clear as with LSMs.
-If we do that, we'll need per-level directories (that still fit comfortably in RAM, and with linked list locators that tell us which directories to skip).
+If we do that, we'll need per-layer directories (that still fit comfortably in RAM, and with linked list locators that tell us which directories to skip).

 We can also incrementalise flushes over time by, e.g., GCing